LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: Whether to enable prefixes with materialized view names in logs for better debug.
 - Introduced in: v3.4.0

+##### mv_rewrite_consider_data_layout_mode

+- Default: enable
+- Type: String
+- Unit: -
+- Is mutable: Yes
+- Description: Whether materialized view rewrite should consider underlying table data layout (e.g., colocation property, table sort keys) when deciding rewrite applicability.
+Valid values: enable/disable/force.
+- Introduced in: -

+##### enable_mv_automatic_repairing_for_broken_base_tables

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to enable automatic repairing of materialized views that are broken due to base table schema changes.
+- Introduced in: -

+##### enable_mv_automatic_inactive_by_base_table_changes

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to enable the automatic related materialized views since of base table's schema changes.
+- Introduced in: -

+##### enable_mv_list_partition_for_external_table

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to enable using list partition rather than range partition for all external table partition types.
+- Introduced in: -

+##### mv_use_creator_based_authorization

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to use the creator-based authorization or root for MV refresh.
+Creator-based: record the creator (user) of MV, refresh the MV with same user.
+Root-based: always use the ROOT to refresh the MV.
+- Introduced in: -

+##### mv_auto_analyze_async

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to analyze the MV after refresh in async mode.
+- Introduced in: -

+##### mv_async_reload_wait_timeout_second

+- Default: 180
+- Type: Int
+- Unit: Seconds
+- Is mutable: Yes
+- Description: The timeout for waiting async MV reload done.
+Default is 3 minutes.
+- Introduced in: -

 ##### enable_mv_post_image_reload_cache

 - Default: true